BitBalloon/homepage/contents/docs/_basics/content.markdown

 ## The Basics

-BitBalloon is essentially an tool that deploys front end assets onto a really high performance hosting setup.
-A BitBalloon deployment is a "site aware" process that optimizes asset performance and activates the web forms.
+At its core, BitBalloon is a tool for deploying front end assets onto highly scalable and programmable cloud hosting.
+BitBalloon deployment is a "site aware" process.
+When you deploy a site, BitBalloon will find all your CSS, JS & Images and automatically optimize them.
+It will also go on to setup a database for any forms it finds in the HTML.

 There are two ways to deploy a site: